Azumi people: Origin

-According to Japanese historians, they were of Austronesian origin, related to the Hayato people.
+According to Japanese historians, they were of Austronesian or Japanese origin, related to the Hayato people.
 They were in early contact with the Yamato court, providing important maritime trade links to the Japanese capital and influencing the court's military and diplomatic efforts at sea.
 Some Azumi migrated further inland, settling in what is now known as Azumino Valley or Azumi Basin in Nagano prefecture.
 They also spread toward the imperial center, settling in Settsu province around what is now Osaka.
 Remnants of Azumi culture are also found on Awaji Island in Hyogo prefecture.

 Being a leading tribe during the Yayoi period, the Azumi held the common belief of a deity who would allow for safe navigation of rough seas if prayed to before embarking on a sea journey.
 This deity, known as ‘Azumi no Isora’ is placed at the centre of the Azumi tradition and is believed to embody the seas which surround Japan.

 ‘Azumi no Isora’ is also believed to emerge during the Muromachi period, around the same time as three similar Watatsumi deities: Sokotsu, Uwatsu and Ojin.
 These three deities, once representing the seas that surround Japan, were said to infuse into a single being known as Isora.
 The spirit of Isora is represented as a seahorse, and is considered a symbol of purity, providing spiritual guidance to the Azumi people throughout their day-to-day life.